bonedaddy/blog/content/resume/_index.md

 # Overview

 I'm a proficient software engineer with a diverse technical background that allows me to play multiple roles efficiently, and practically.
 I prefer working as a backend engineer, but am more than adept when it comes to DevOps, or systems administration tasks.
-I've developed a wide variety of software monotholic, and distributed and can work with bleeding edge technologies such as blockchain and smart contract development.
-Having a background in systems administration, I have a good ability to develop software that is easy for other systems administrators to manage.
-Additionally I view documentation writing as one of the most important tasks in software development, and make sure to write documentation as I go, not weeks after.
+I can quickly adapt to new and unfamiliar environments, and view documentation writing as an essential part of softare development.

 # Skillset